CPC Definition - Subclass C22C

 Special rules of classification

-The phrase "based on" means in general at least 50% by weight of the specified constituent or of the specified group of constituents.
+The phrase "based on" means, in general, at least 50% by weight of the specified constituent or of the specified group of constituents.

 It is possible for an alloy to have more than one base major constituent.